I admit, calling out ‘benefits’ of a food allergy may be putting on rose-colored glasses.

-When we make it to the Epi-Pen expiration date and not only has it not been needed, but they haven’t lost it, froze it, or heated it up…that is worth celebrating!
+When we make it to the Epi-Pen expiration date and not only has it not been needed, but they haven’t lost it, froze it, or heated it up, it is worth celebrating!

-It will often be faster to just do it for them.
+It will often be faster to just do things for them.
 But, bear with it.
-The long-term outcome will pay dividends; not only will they be safe, but will excel in many areas as a result.
+The long-term outcome will pay dividends; not only will they be safe, but they will excel in many areas as a result.

 These skills will benefit any child, whether they have allergies or not.
 All these skills can certainly be learned by any child.
 Our food-allergic children and their siblings require them.